 - Using headings and subheadings

-- Using visuals aids like bold and italics (without overdoing them)
+- Adding visual aids like bold and italics (without overdoing them)

 - Keeping your sentences short (no more than 20 words)

-- Keeping your paragraphs short (no more than 4-5 sentences)
+- Shortening your paragraphs (no more than 4-5 sentences)

 People rarely read everything, much less so when there’s no actual benefit in it for them.
 So make your proposal easy to skim through (without losing all the vital information.)

-One easy way to structure your proposal comprehensively is to use a ready-made, sales methodology-driven template, like:
+One easy way to structure your proposal comprehensively is to use a ready-made, sales methodology-driven template, such as:

 - The BANT sales template